Parents and Diet Culture

 Diet culture messages are everywhere, so it’s not your fault that you’ve absorbed them and subscribed to these beliefs without ever thinking twice about them.
 Diet culture is the soup in which we all swim.
 It’s the dominant paradigm.
 You likely have heard fear-mongering messages from other health professionals.
 You see it in the news.

 Why is this system of beliefs so dominant?
-It’s promoted by a $70 billion diet industry.
-It’s entrenched in our fatphobic healthcare system.
-It’s reinforced by the media.
+A $70 billion diet industry promotes thinness.
+Diet culture is entrenched in our fatphobic healthcare system.
+And it’s reinforced by the media.

 Parents often become the unwitting messengers of the dominant cultural message they hear from other health professionals.
 But this is an important turning point.
 Now that you are helping your teen with an eating disorder, it’s time to question what you think you know about health and weight and eating.
 You were not born hating your body.
 You developed these beliefs and you can unlearn them.
 It is never too late to start unlearning and unsubscribing to diet culture.
 We want you to join us in helping to break down the institutions that reinforce fatphobia and contribute to the development and maintenance of eating disorders and make your teen’s recovery harder.
 Your teen needs you fighting for their liberation.